magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 *  Updating an item quantity from the wish list page now updates the quantity on the product detail page as expected. {{ site.data.var.ee }} now picks up the updated value from the product URL and populates the `qty` field of product detail page from the wishlist itself.

-## Known issue
+## Known issues

+**Issue**: Admin users cannot create an order or reorder for customers from the Admin when Braintree is enabled.
+When the Admin user clicks either **Order** or **Reorder**, {{ site.data.var.ee }} does not submit the order, and the  `system.log` displays this error: `report.CRITICAL: Error: Call to a member function getMethodInstance() on null in /app/vendor/paypal/module-braintree-core/Block/Form.php:174`. **Workaround**: A hotfix will be released in the near future. <!--- AC-6222-->

 **Issue**: RabbitMQ infrastructure elements (exchanges, queues) may be not initialized after a fresh installation (not upgrade) of {{ site.data.var.ee }} 2.4.5.
 This incorrect configuration of RabbitMQ may result in a fatal error when asynchronous operations are executed or a performance profile is generated.
-Cloud deployments are not affected.

-**Workaround**:

-Merchants performing a fresh installation of {{ site.data.var.ee }} 2.4.5 on-premises should run `bin/magento setup:upgrade --keep-generated` after using `bin/magento setup:config:set` to configure RabbitMQ or install {{ site.data.var.ee }} by passing RabbitMQ configuration options to the `setup:install` command.
+Cloud deployments are not affected. **Workaround**: Merchants performing a fresh installation of {{ site.data.var.ee }} 2.4.5 on-premises should run `bin/magento setup:upgrade --keep-generated` after using `bin/magento setup:config:set` to configure RabbitMQ or install {{ site.data.var.ee }} by passing RabbitMQ configuration options to the `setup:install` command.
 See [RabbitMQ](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/install-rabbitmq.html).

 ## Community contributions